cmu-phil/py-tetrad/README.md

 This replaces the older [py-causal](https://github.com/bd2kccd/py-causal) package.

-You can also integrate Tetrad code into Python by making os. system (..) calls to [Causal Command](https://github.com/bd2kccd/causal-cmd); here are some [examples](https://github.com/cmu-phil/algocompy/blob/main/old/causalcmd/tetrad_cmd_algs.py) of how to do it.
+You can also integrate Tetrad code into Python by making os.system (..) calls to [Causal Command](https://github.com/bd2kccd/causal-cmd); here are some [examples](https://github.com/cmu-phil/algocompy/blob/main/old/causalcmd/tetrad_cmd_algs.py) of how to do it.

 This project is still new, so please bear with us as we add example modules and clarify the code.
 Please submit any problems to our [Issue Tracker](https://github.com/cmu-phil/py-tetrad/issues), and we'll see if we can solve them.
 Using JPype or Causal Command to integrate Tetrad code into a Python workflow is easy once you see how.
 Feel free to steal and modify code as needed.